how-to-read-statement-cashflow

 A cash flow statement is one of the three key financial statements.
 It provides the inflow and outflow of cash in the business.
 (Quite literally, every number on the cash flow statement shows money coming in or out of the company.)

 A cash flow statement is important because, unlike the income statement, it shows the actual money that the business has on hand.
 Why is this important?
 A company might show a great profit figure on the income statement but be low on cash.
-This affects the company’s ability to pay for its expenses, affecting its liquidity.
+This affects the company’s ability to cover its expenses, thereby reducing its liquidity.

 A negative cash flow might not necessarily spell disaster for the company.

-Stay tuned as we discuss the reasons and factors behind negative cash flows later in this guide.
+Stay tuned for a discussion of the reasons and factors behind negative cash flows later in this guide.

 Overview of the Three Main Sections of the Cash Flow Statement

 This is the first section of the cash flow statement.
 It shows the total cash generated from the company’s core activities, its operations.
-The cash figure here indicates the company’s cash profit from operations.
+The cash figure here indicates the company’s cash profit from operations (Harvard Business School).

 This section shows the cash generated from investing activities, such as interest and dividends from the company’s investments.

 This section will also include irregular payments/receipts due to non-current assets.
-For example, if a company buys machinery costing $2000, a cash outflow of $2000 will be noted here.
+For example, if a company buys machinery costing $ 2,000, a cash outflow of $ 2,000 will be recorded here.
 Similarly, a company might sell its property, which is shown as a cash inflow.

 Financing activities include issuing or repaying debt, issuing or buying back shares, and paying dividends.
 Essentially, this section shows how the company funds its operations and growth through external sources or returns capital to shareholders.